 By the late summer of 2012 Salpare had grown in popularity and become a favorite destination for motor boaters, many of whom loved to gather and party loudly.
 As a result I decided to move to a quieter marina, and moved Bisous back under cover at Jantzen Bay Marina.
 I had Bisous’ mast unstepped and moved to the DIY boatyard at that time.
 The mast was subsequently put inside the boatyard’s building where it is currently stored awaiting a new coat of varnish.

-I’ve recently moved her to Rocky Pointe Marina on the Multnomah Channel in December 2014 to get away from the overwhelming airplane traffic and the severe river wakes on the Columbia River.
-My name is Denise and I continue to live on my old trawler nearby.
+In December 2014 I moved her to Rocky Pointe Marina on the Multnomah Channel, anxious to get away from the overwhelming airport traffic and the intense river wakes on the Columbia River.
+She’s under cover for the time being as I work on her mast and some other projects.
+My name is Denise and I continue to live on my old trawler nearby while I work on finishing major projects on Bisous.